michaelcmelton/raml2obj/CONTRIBUTING.md

 4. Send a pull request (with the develop branch as the target).

 ## Thanks
+A very large thank you to the previous [contributors](https://github.com/michaelcmelton/raml2obj/graphs/contributors) of this project, prior to the fork.

-A big thank you goes out to everyone who helped with the project, the [contributors](https://github.com/raml2html/raml2obj/graphs/contributors) and everyone who took the time to report issues and give feedback.
+A big thank you goes out to everyone who helped with the project, the [contributors](https://github.com/michaelcmelton/raml2obj/graphs/contributors) and everyone who took the time to report issues and give feedback.